marlonShawDEV/fmzurb/src/styleguide/index_corp.md

 ## Framework

-<p class="lead">The framework behind our codebase is Foundation.</p>
+<p class="lead">The framework behind our codebase is Foundation 6.3.0.</p>

-The Foundation grid uses two key elements: rows and columns.
+The Foundation 6.3 grid uses two key elements: rows and columns.
 When you need to create additional columns inside the initial ones added by the template, start by adding an element with a class of `.row`.
 This will create a horizontal block to contain vertical columns.
 Then add elements with a `.column` class within that row.
 Specify the widths of each column with the `.small-#`, `.medium-#`, and `.large-#` classes.

 <p><a class="button tertiary large" href="styleguide_grid.html">Learn more about rows and columns</a></p>